Heysel Plateau: Rural beginnings

 In the 16th century, the Coensborgh Castle occupied an island on a pond formed by the Molenbeek.
 It was the property of the Meeûs family in the 17th century.
-In the 18th century, the beauty of the landscape motivated the construction of the Stuyvenberg Castle in 1725, the Palace of Schonenberg (today's Royal Palace of Laeken) between 1782 and 1784, and the Belvédère Castle in 1788.
-The Ferraris map of 1777 does not show these first two castles but indicates the Osseghem farm, located a little south of the current King Baudouin Stadium.
+In the 18th century, the beauty of the landscape motivated the construction of the Château of Stuyvenberg in 1725, the Palace of Schonenberg (today's Royal Palace of Laeken) between 1782 and 1784, and the Belvédère Château in 1788.
+The Ferraris map of 1777 does not show these first two châteaux but indicates the Osseghem farm, located a little south of the current King Baudouin Stadium.
 The Osseghem farm grew into a small village, which, in the 18th century, also included a Speelhuys, a pavilion where the Archbishop of Mechelen stayed when visiting Brussels.

 Numerous quarries were also operated on the Heysel Plateau, which supplied the building material for, among other things, the Abbey Church of Affligem, the Church of Our Lady of Scherpenheuvel, the Jesuit Church in Antwerp and the Church of Our Lady of Finisterrae in central Brussels.
 Quarrying ceased towards the end of the 17th century, though traces can still be seen on the slopes to the east, in the Kattenberg and the depressions in Osseghem Park.